 August 3, 2018

 I have found that knowing someone deeply, most often changes the way we view what they do.
 That is why I choose to be a therapist.
-I personally, honestly, and truly believe that opening ourselves up to our own emotional experience helps us to better understand ourselves, our partners, our families, and even strangers.
+I personally, honestly, and truly believe that opening ourselves up to our own emotional experience helps us to better understand our world, our partners, our families, and even strangers.

 I have watched time and time again both the overwhelming joy and soul crushing sorrow that can come from relational experiences.
 I have yet to work with someone who, no matter what the distressing content, is not currently being impacted by some form of interpersonal relationship.
 It makes sense to me then, that when we dig into ourselves honestly, we realize that what we do or chose not to do, relates directly to how we view ourselves in our ability to be with others, or how we perceive that someone else views us.
 When my clients choose to start digging into their own experience from a relational context, they begin to see themselves in a new light.
 They become responsive in a way that brings calmness and clarity, is effective in relating with others, and creates deep and passionate connections with those they love.